COVID-19 Testing, Reporting and Contact-Tracing

 Who is required for mandatory weekly testing?

-Students who are not fully vaccinated and are living in Residential Housing (dorms), ACC and API properties and graduate and undergraduate students working in research labs or taking face-to-face classes are required to complete mandatory weekly testing.
+Students who are not fully vaccinated and are living in Residential Housing (dorms), ACC and API properties, and graduate and undergraduate students working in research labs or taking face-to-face classes (including simulation labs), are required to complete mandatory weekly testing.
 Starting in fall 2021, employees who are not fully vaccinated will also be enrolled in regular testing.
 You will schedule a time following a prompt from the Drexel Health Checker.

 How often can I schedule a COVID-19 screening test?